OkapiLib/OkapiLib/docs-dev/content/api/control/pid/velPid.md

 ## VelPid

 The `VelPid` class implements the Pid algorithm for the velocity domain, with some quality-of-life changes to support online tuning.
+Inherits from `ControlObject`.

 ### Constructor